 BE THE LEAST YOU THAT YOU CAN BE

 I live here in the hills because I don’t want to be anywhere else.
-There are 9 million people in London, 3 million in Berlin, 8 million in New York, 21 million in Lagos.
+There are 9 million people in London, 3 and a half million in Berlin, 8 million in New York, 21 million in Lagos.
 That’s a whole lot of people, a whole lot of neon, an army of cars, mountains of plastic, oceans of oil.
 That’s a whole heap of trouble right there.
 I’m not saying it’s better or cleaner or less trouble out here, but it’s definitely quieter.
 I’m outnumbered by animals and plants and that’s a good thing.
 I’m surrounded by furred and feathered and leafed neighbours.
 I live amongst them and mostly we get along.
 I try and be the least I can be.
 Bring the least disruption, the least intrusion, the smallest footprint, do the least prettifying; shut up and be still.

 I lived in London, I lived in New York.
 I moved here to not be there.
 I came here so I could make a certain kind of art and music, so I could write a certain kind of book.
 If I lived there I would write about there and there’s too much written about there already.
 I didn’t want to be rich or successful or fulfilled or content or admired or loved.
 I wanted to be here.
 I wanted to be cold and not cold and lonely and not lonely, happy and not happy.
 I wanted to be amongst an unhuman world.

 So now I write books and make prints and release records.
 I have an affection for a great many things.
 It’s not good or bad, it’s not noble or corrupt.
 It is what it is; a life.